 Midsummer in the LCNP wildflower garden.

-Welcome to the Native Flower Gardens at The Lorraine Cherry Nature Preserve.
-These gardens welcome butterflies, bees, and other beneficial insects by providing them with food and shelter.
-These native and adapted plants were chosen because they support a large number and wide variety of beneficial insects.
-In addition, we selected plants that bloom at different times throughout the growing season (early spring to late fall) in order to provide a steady food supply.
+Welcome to the Native Flower Garden at The Lorraine Cherry Nature Preserve.
+This garden was started by neighbors Nancy Greig and Eddie Holik in 2007 to welcome butterflies, bees, and other beneficial insects by providing them with food and shelter.
+This location was selected because it provides at least 6 hours of sunlight, an essential factor for flowering plants.
+Native plants were chosen because they support a large number and wide variety of beneficial insects.
+In addition, plants that bloom at different times throughout the growing season (early spring to late fall) were selected in order to provide a steady food supply.
+After all, Albert Einstein once said, “The only reason for time is so that everything doesn’t happen at once.”

 Pipevine Swallowtail at LCNP.